 That is the trouble of many well-intentioned ‘crowd-sourced’ rounds of input in the form of focus groups or similar.
-We do a lot of work with clients on embedding a value system and their behavioral translation into the culture by using our Viral Change Mobilizing Platform.
-There is always a temptation to go deep and broad in the organization asking for input on key behaviors that eventually may make a final set.
+We do a lot of work with clients on embedding a value system and their behavioural translation into the culture by using our Viral Change Mobilizing Platform.
+There is always a temptation to go deep and broad in the organization asking for input on key behaviours that eventually may make a final set.
 The good news is that this in itself is a very good form of people engagement.
 The bad news is that it could easily create a population of frustrated people when they see that ‘their ideas’ have not been taken into account.

 It’s easy to create an impression of democratic work but just as easy to disappoint people.

 - Don’t do the rounds (bad idea, people’s input counts!)

 - Be very clear that input will be used but may not be reflected exactly in a final agreement

 - Be very clear that somebody, somewhere, will have to make a judgement (in our case, usually the leadership team)

 - Explain how the input will be used